-Ms GT Ndebele Deputy Director General: Social and School enrichment January 2009 ion Programme and Development Programme of the newly founded democratic Republic of South Africa.
+The National School Nutrition Programme (NSNP) was introduced in 1994 by government as part of the Reconstruction and Development Programme of the newly founded democratic Republic of South Africa.
 Since its inception, the programme has covered only learners in primary school.